ElDuderino420/HackerNewsClone/LSDProjectReport.md

     extended: true
 }));
 ```
-An illustration detailing how we made our backend parses the incoming requests https://github.com/ElDuderino420/HackerNewsClone-backend/blob/master/server.js
+<p><i> An illustration detailing how we made our backend parses the incoming requests</i></p> https://github.com/ElDuderino420/HackerNewsClone-backend/blob/master/server.js

 The frontend was comprised of some simple HTML pages, some more simple than others (single story), and using angular to handle the logic.